 Certification / Accreditation

-Certification as „Specialist in craniofacial Therapy“: what does it mean?
+Certification as „Specialist in Craniofacial Therapy“: what does it stand for?

 The physical therapists, speech therapists and dentists listed on the CRAFTA® website have successfully passed the CRAFTA® exam.